mmacgilvray18/Phospho_Network/README.md

 Kinases not found in the Mok et al dataset are given an FDR score of 1.
 ```
 ************************************************************************
+## pcsf
+The [pcsf](pcsf) subdirectory contains code, data, and results for the
+comparison with the prize-collecting Steiner forest network algorithm.

 ## References
 Chasman D, Ho YH, Berry DB, et al. (2014) Pathway connectivity and signaling
 coordination in the yeast stress-activated signaling network.
 Mol Syst Biol 10: 759.